"

 This program will also prepares technicians and assistants for the Certified Ophthalmic Assistant (COA) Exam and give them the opportunity to transition to an ophthalmology role at a later time.

-The next session of CEENTA's Ophthalmic Apprenticeship Program begins May 7, 2024.
-Learn more about our latest apprenticeship program, discover your pathway to a new career, and apply below.
+The next session of CEENTA's Ophthalmic Apprenticeship Program begins September 10th.
+Learn more about our latest apprenticeship program, discover your pathway to a new career, and apply by August 16th.

 Apply for Ophthalmic Apprentice Position